🇦🇲 Armenia (Caucasus part 1)

 Flights cost 1.6k for a multi-city trip.
 Singapore to Armenia with one stop in Doha cost about 600, and Georgia to Singapore with a stop in Doha cost 1000.

-According to my friend who planned the trip, he snagged the tickets when the prices dropped to 1180 total (likely during the Israel-Iran exchanges).
+According to my friend who planned the trip, he snagged the tickets when the total prices dropped to 1180 (likely during the Israel-Iran exchanges).
 My fault for booking later than them, but oh well.

 Rounded up to 2-3 significant figures, prices in SGD